-Two Real Housewives Have One Thing In Common: James the Producer
+Two Real Housewives Have One Thing in Common: James the Producer

 As fans of The Real Housewives of Potomac know, there is one producer who has recently been through a lot.
-He had to pull Monique off of Candiace, he had to stop Monique from getting out of the hallway afterwards, he had to diffuse the situation with Michael and Ashley in the restaurant, basically, he’s been getting more screen time than he probably expected.
+He had to pull Monique off of Candiace, he had to stop Monique from getting out of the hallway afterward, he had to diffuse the situation with Michael and Ashley in the restaurant; basically, he’s been getting more screen time than he probably expected.
 And tonight at Vulture Festival, Gizelle Bryant of the Real Housewives of Potomac and Heather Gay of the upcoming Real Housewives of Salt Lake City joined Natalie Walker for a conversation about life in the Housewives universe.
 And we found out the one thing the two franchises will definitely have in common: this same producer, whose name is James.
 Even though James has every reason in the world to take a very long vacation far, far away, Gay confirmed he’s worked on their season, even using the same line from Michael and Ashley’s lunch on her: “I appreciate you being honest and real about this.”

 The ladies also discussed the wardrobe challenges being on TV constantly presents.
 And we got to hear about the one outfit Bryant does actually regret wearing on television: her pink shorts and boots combo from the season 2 trip to Bermuda.
 “I thought I was wearing Bermuda shorts, and they weren’t,” Bryant said.
 “It was a mess.”